kkb204/othello-ai/README.md

 - Tools/Frameworks: Flask

 ## Overview
 Othello is a two player game where each player is either the dark or light counter on the game board.
-The aim is the colour the game board with the most of your colour counter.
-The AI opponent usesa  greedy algorithm to select the move that maximises the number of counters flipped each turn.
+The aim is to colour the game board with the most of your colour counter.
+The AI opponent uses a  greedy algorithm to select the move that maximises the number of counters flipped each turn.

 ## How to run
 Since files are in different folders, the code in the ‘flask_game_engine_ai.py’ file needs to be changed so that the path to imported files matches those on your computer.
 Currently, this is what the code looks like: sys.path.append("/Users/kiritbhatti/Downloads/programming_coursework_2/Stage 1")